WORLD SERIES 2016: GAME ONE

 BOTTOM OF THE FIRST: INDIANS 2 (0) – 0 CUBS

-Filmed avatars of the Indians lineup pop up in threes on the TV, sporting bats and the kind of ‘game face’ reserved for the occasion.
-Over the Cleveland dugout, a fan flashes and reflashes a hand-drawn“CUBS ’84 + ’03 CHOKERS!” poster—jumping around in his seat, waving his arms.
+Filmed avatars of the Indians lineup pop up on the TV, holding bats against their shoulders, with the kind of ‘game face’ reserved for the occasion.
+Over the Cleveland dugout, a fan flashes a hand-drawn“CUBS ’84 + ’03 CHOKERS!” poster—jumping around in his seat, waving his arms.

 And Jon Lester toes the mound, back in the World Series after two years away, throwing a first-pitch strike to Rajai Davis.

 The count goes 0-2, Rajai takes a deep breath.
 Chases high on a fastball, down swinging.
-Then a first-pitch lineout from Kipnis—Pitchers’ duel on the minds of all.
+Then a first-pitch lineout from Kipnis.

 “Steal a base,” he says, “Steal a taco.”